 She is an experienced ‘people professional’ with over 20 years in the corporate and coaching environment including roles in HR, recruitment and consulting with Andersen’s, the Royal Bank of Scotland, and Bank of Scotland.

 Her coaching approach is highly pragmatic and tailored to the personal learning styles and the goal(s) of her clients.
 Using a strengths-based, solutions-focussed behavioural approach, she combines coaching and consulting tools to support her client needs.
 Sessions and workshops are all business-focussed and she can support leadership programmes with coaching that targets the results of diagnostics that may have been used, eg Belbin Team Roles, Myers Briggs Type Indicator (MBTI), 360 degree reviews.

 Kathryn uses an exceptional career development tool, where appropriate, to help leaders and their teams to create and implement development plans that reflect Motivators, Talents and Values – thereby building engagement and retention at work.

 Because she has been a manager, in addition to working with HR teams where she was responsible for leadership development, she has a good understanding of the real-life challenges that come with ensuring business needs are met, while also motivating, leading and developing individual team members.

-As well as being very committed to her own professional development, Kathryn has published three books – How to Keep your Cool if you Lose your Job (Random House) and Essential Questions to GROW your Team, the latter is currently a recommended reading resource at the Henley School of Management (UK) and rated 5-stars by the inventor of the GROW coaching framework.
+As well as being very committed to her own professional development, Kathryn has published three books – How to Keep your Cool if you Lose your Job (Random House, 2009) and Essential Questions to GROW your Team, with the latter currently a recommended reading resource at the Henley School of Management (UK) and rated 5-stars by the inventor of the GROW coaching framework.
 A team member at the NZ Institute of Wellbeing and Resilience, she is publishing Resilience at Work: Practical tools for career success with Routledge in 2018.